ExtreLin/cutting-stock/README.md

 Please refer to the [CuttingStock.pdf](CuttingStock.pdf) document for a mathematical background and an algorithmic discussion.

 **WARNING**: this project is unmaintained.
 It needs some refactoring and clean-up.
-One day I might have time do do that.
+One day I may have time do do that.

 ## Setup